Kurento/doc-kurento-readthedocs/source/what_is_kurento.rst

 can choose your favorite technology to build multimedia applications: **Java**, **Browser JavaScript** or **Node.js**.

-If you want to make the most of Kurento, please take a look to the :doc:`advanced documentation<mastering_kurento>`.
+If you want to make the most of Kurento, please take a look at the :doc:`advanced documentation<mastering_kurento>`.